jaime-pue/into-parquet/README.md

 # into-parquet

-CLI tool for giving .csv files a schema and cast them to .parquet.
+This command-line tool is designed to convert CSV files into the efficient Parquet format.
+It automatically scans the specified input directory for all CSV files, processes them, and saves the converted Parquet files in a target location.

 By default, will read all files recursively from `./data/input/`

-It will overwrite previous parquet files.
+It will overwrite previous Parquet files.

+This utility is particularly useful for users who need to efficiently store and query large datasets.
+The conversion process preserves column names, and the structure of the original CSV files while transforming them into Parquet format with new data types defined by the user.

+## Requirements

+- Java 1.8
+- Maven 3

 ## Usage